frederic-perez/AmE-dictionary/data/idioms.md

 __at the heart of__ The central or most important part of something.
 __at the helm__ :two: In charge; acting as the leader of something.
 The phrase originated as a nautical term, meaning “in the position to steer a ship.” _Jack is at the helm, so I know they’ll get this project done on time!_
 __at the mercy of (someone or something)__
-__at the outset__ At the beginning. _This quest seemed Quixotic at the outset._ _Honestly, I never expected this play to be so successful at the outset._
+__at the outset__ :two: At the beginning. _This quest seemed Quixotic at the outset._ _Honestly, I never expected this play to be so successful at the outset._
-__at the ready__ :four: Available for immediate use.
+__at the ready__ :five: Available for immediate use.
 Available for use at any time. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
 __at the top of (one’s) lungs__ As loudly as one can.
+__at the top of (one’s) voice__ As loudly as one can.
 __at the top of the hour__ :two: At the start of the hour (such as 12:00, 3:00, etc.). _And we’ll cover that news story at the top of the hour._
 __at the very least__
 __at the whim of (someone)__